robenkleene/design-references/photoshop/photoshop-actions.md

 # Photoshop Actions

 - To restore the default actions, select `Reset Actions` from the Actions panel menu.
 The default actions can be appended to the existing actions.
+- To duplicate an action, use the menu in the upper right and choose `Duplicate`.

 ## Adding Padding